 Cruises Are Not Evil

 Please know that I do not consider cruises to be evil.
-I have been on two of them and am currently planning a third.
-In fact, I believe cruises provide a great way to disconnect as a way to reconnect.
-They give dedicated time to completely relax and put life on hold for a while.
+I’ve been on many of them.
+In fact, I believe cruises can provide a great way to disconnect as a way to reconnect.
+They provide a way to dedicate time to completely relax and put life on hold for a while.

 However, existing in an atmosphere where the desires of the flesh are catered to can be a dangerous place.
 This lifestyle can be so appealing that adapting at least parts of it into real life becomes increasingly easy the more one refuses to resist that culture.

 One can adapt a cruise ship lifestyle without ever stepping foot on a boat.
 Our culture, on land or at sea, caters to the desires of the flesh.
-And if we do nothing to prevent it, those desires become our focus and will eventually derail us spiritually, mentally and physically.
+If we do nothing to prevent it, those desires become our focus and will eventually derail us spiritually, mentally and physically.